LeNPaul/Lagrange/menu/about.md

 permalink: /about
 ---

 Hi I am Bandaru Venkata-Karthik, an MMath student at Indian Statistical Institute Bangalore.
-I intend to use the blog as a digital notebook of sorts.

-In case you like the posts : I am also on [Math.SE](https://math.stackexchange.com/users/303300/?tab=answers).
+I intend to use the blog as a digital notebook of sorts, and the posts will mostly have routine stuff.
+I am also on [Math.SE](https://math.stackexchange.com/users/303300/?tab=answers).